madrilene/lene.dev/src/pages/index.md

 tools:
   content: "These are some tools I work with or have worked with in the past.
 Bold indicates in most cases what I prefer, still use, or, in some cases, I am more proficient with.
 Strike through indicates that even though I have experience, I'd rather not work with that anymore."
 learnings:
   content: "I love good technical books and courses.
-I have taken a lot of courses and read a lot of books.
-I am not going to list thema ll, instead I share only what really made a difference for me.
-The following books and courses I really appreciate and recommend wholeheartedly to everyone who wants to learn frontend."
+I am not going to list everything I have 'consumed', instead I share only what really made a difference for me.
+All following books and courses are my most sincere recommendation for everyone who wants to learn frontend."
 clients:
   content: "Some of the people and organizations I have been working with most recently."
 ---